When Can Police Search Your Vehicle in Arizona

 - Was the law enforcement officer lawfully present?
 If he did not have a valid reason to stop your vehicle, then he may not have been lawfully present.

 - Did the law enforcement officer have legal access to the drugs or paraphernalia?
 If these objects were not in plain sight, your vehicle did not have a marijuana odor, or you did not give consent to search, he may not have had legal access to these items.

 - Is the nature of the drugs or paraphernalia obviously incriminating?
 Law enforcement cannot search your vehicle if the object does not obviously indicate a crime.

 If the judge rules in your favor, any evidence found during the unlawful search cannot be used in the case against you.

 PROTECT YOUR RIGHTS

-If you or someone you love has been charged with a crime as a result of a vehicle search in Mohave, Yavapai, La Paz, and Coconino Counties, contact The Law Offices of Shawn B. Hamp at (928) 753-6868 or 1 (866)-490-HAMP.
+If you or someone you love has been charged with a crime as a result of a vehicle search in Mohave, Yavapai, La Paz, and Coconino Counties, contact The Hamp Law Offices at (928) 753-6868 or 1 (866)-490-HAMP.
 We can defend your rights and protect your assets.
 Call today for a free consultation.